-The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of February 29, 2024 and should be read in conjunction with the Company's condensed interim consolidated financial statements for the three months ended December 31, 2023 ("Q1-2024") and the Company's audited consolidated financial statements and related notes for the year ended September 30, 2023 ("fiscal 2023").
+The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of February 28, 2025 and should be read in conjunction with the Company's condensed interim consolidated financial statements for the three months ended December 31, 2024 ("Q1-2025") and the Company's audited consolidated financial statements for the year ended September 30, 2024 ("fiscal 2024").